jablonskaj/SockoBunny/README.md

 While starting the game there is a menu view, where user can select options using arrows (↑/↓).
 To turn on/off the sound use (→/←).
 The game consists of 4 levels.
-It is neccessery to pass lower level to start the higher one.
+It is neccessary to pass lower level to start the higher one.
 To reset the level/board you should press _r_.
 To close the game you should press the _ESC_ button or click the closing icon (_x_).